GitHubbubble/gitPro/README.md

 ####Stashing Queue
 You can stash many status.(Always fixing the bugs)

-Use this command you can check the stash list:
+With this command you can check the stash list:
 ```
 $ git stash list
 stash@{0}: WIP on book: 51bea1d... fixed images